The 2nd most cited open-access journal in Clinical Neurology

 Indexed in: PubMed, PubMed Central, Scopus, Google Scholar, DOAJ, CrossRef, EMBASE, Science Citation Index Expanded, CLOCKSS

 PMCID: all published articles receive a PMCID

-Neurotrauma welcomes submissions of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology Report.
+Neurotrauma welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Neurotrauma, where they are peer-reviewed by the Associate and Review Editors of the specialty section.